These are the official rules of The Henry Ford Museum’s 2020 Invention Convention U.S. Nationals.

 Learn more about the judging process here.

-The trifold display board for National Invention Convention should be a maximum of 48” wide (24″ with both 12″ sides folded in) and 36” tall, and the trifold is expected to fit onto a footprint of no more than 30” wide (with sides folded in) on the tabletop.
+The trifold display board for Invention Convention U.S. Nationals should be a maximum of 48” wide (24″ with both 12″ sides folded in) and 36” tall, and the trifold is expected to fit onto a footprint of no more than 30” wide (with sides folded in) on the tabletop.
 Your prototype must fit within this space on the table as well, or in front of the table provided it does not encroach upon neighboring prototypes.
 No over-sized displays will be allowed in the judging circle.
+The materials should be age appropriate and total no more than $50.

 The following items are not allowed on your person or in your project: